gohs091/fabricStudy/README.md

-###### $() syntax is token level, so the meaning of the dollar sign depends on the token it's in  the expression $(command) is a modern synonym for `command` which stands for command substitution;  it means, run command and put its output here. so  echo "Today is $(date).
+ㅁㅁ###### $() syntax is token level, so the meaning of the dollar sign depends on the token it's in  the expression $(command) is a modern synonym for `command` which stands for command substitution;  it means, run command and put its output here. so  echo "Today is $(date).
 A fine day."  will run the date command and include its output in the argument to echo  By contrast, $(variable} is just a disambiguation mechanism, so you can say ${var}text when you mean, the contents of the variable var, followed by text (as opposed to $vartext which means, the contents of the variable vartext ).
 ```shell

 function generateCerts() {